 To water from below, all you need are some holes in the bottom of your seed tray.
 Simply submerge the tray into water deep enough to provide water to the soil, but not deep enough to cover the top of the soil.

-If you need to, you can poke holes in the bottom of your seed tray using a metal point (such as a shish kabob skewer).
-Just be careful not to poke yourself!
+If you need to, you can poke holes in the bottom of your seed tray using a metal point (such as a shish kabob skewer – heating it up first will help).
+Just be careful not to poke or burn yourself!